OmniCloudOrg/abuelo/README.md

 {
     "success" : Boolean,
     "message" : String,
+    "handle": Number?
 }
 ```
 - **success**: if the user is authed successfully then the value returned is
 true
 - **message**: if success is false, contains an error message to give to the user
+- **handle**: if success is true, contains the handle number for the user